iNavFlight/inav/docs/VTOL.md

 5. **Tailsitters:**
 Working in progress.
    - Configure the fixed-wing mode/profile sets normally.
 Use MultiCopter platform type for tail_sitting flying mode/profile sets.
    - The baseline board aliment is FW mode(ROLL axis is the trust axis).
-So set `tailsitter_board_orientation = ON ` in the tail_sitting MC mode.
+So set `tailsitter_orientation_offset = ON ` in the tail_sitting MC mode.
    - Configure mixer ROLL/YAW mixing according to tail_sitting orientation in the tail_sitting MC mode.
 YAW axis is the trust axis.
    - Conduct a bench test and see the orientation of the model changes in inav-configurator setup tab